Business Administration (MBA)

 To graduate with the MBA degree a student must:

-Achieve a minimum a grade of “C” in all 57 credits (or have received advanced standing);
+Achieve a minimum a grade of “C” in each MBA course;

 Achieve a minimum GPA of 5.5 on all MBA courses; and